Medicare Open Enrollment is Oct 15 to Dec 7

 Comparing Medicare plan options can be overwhelming.
 Get additional help and information from these 4 reputable sources.

-Getting expert advice can save hours.
+Getting expert advice can save hours of your time.
 The State Health Insurance Assistance Programs (SHIPs) give free, in depth, one-on-one insurance counseling and help.

 A counselor who understands Medicare and Medicaid can guide to you smart options for your older adult’s personal situation.
-You can trust them because SHIPs are official government programs that are funded by the federal U.S. Department of Health and Human Services.
+You can trust them because SHIPs are government programs funded by the federal U.S. Department of Health and Human Services.

 Find your state’s SHIP office